mekowalski/todo-mvc/NOTES.md

 # Step 1: Integrate Basic Theme to Asset Pipeline

+/ - Go to home page and see a stubbed out, non-dynamic page with theme

 # Step 2: Allow people to CRUD lists

 -create a lists